cullophid/barely-functional/README.md

 ```

 ### split :: String | RegExp -> String -> [String]
-returns a list of strings based on the given separator
+Returns a list of strings based on the given separator.

 ```js
 _.split(/\d/, "I have 3 apples and 2 oranges")